Ambiki/ambiki-packages/custom-elements/auto-complete-element/README.md

 ```

 ### Events
+- `auto-complete:show` is fired immediately after removing the `hidden` attribute.
+- `auto-complete:shown` is fired after attaching the combobox functionality.
+- `auto-complete:hide` is fired immediately after adding the `hidden` attribute.
+- `auto-complete:hidden` is fired after removing the combobox functionality.
-`auto-complete:selected` is fired after an option is selected.
+- `auto-complete:selected` is fired after an option is selected.
 You can find which option was selected
 by:

 ```js